joesanfilippo/churn_web_app/README.md

 ### PostgreSQL

-I wanted to maintain some flexibility on what was ultimately returned to the user from the Predictions page, so while setting up the `churn_predictions` table on my database I included all the features from the original dataset in addition to `city_id` which I will filter on.
+I wanted to maintain some flexibility on what was ultimately returned to the user from the Predictions page, so while setting up the `churn_predictions` table on my database I included all the features from the original dataset in addition to `city_id` which I use to filter on.

 #### `churn_predictions` Schema